samualtnorman/hackmud-environment/README.md

 To take advantage of the type defintions written for subscripts and preprocessor functions, you'll need to replace the `#` characters with `$` characters.
 For example instead of writing `#fs.scripts.trust()`, you'll need to write `$fs.scripts.trust()`.
 A big change, I know.

 ### Inter-script Type Checking
-To gain type checking for your other scripts you've written in the environment, instead of starting your scripts with `function (...`, start them with `export function script(...`.
+To gain type checking for your other scripts you've written in the environment, instead of starting your scripts with `function (...`, start them with `export default function(...`.

 ## Contributing
 Contributing is apreciated, especially if you have an API to add to the [type definitions](hackmud.d.ts).